Login

 Calm Down

 No, you don’t have to learn yoga.
 But stress does lead to the release of adrenalin and other hormones which can restrict blood flow to the testes and inhibit sperm production.
 Plus, it leads to the release of chemical by-products called free radicals, which damage sperm.
-Take an anti-oxidant supplement with zinc, selenium and vitamin C to increase male fertility.
+Take an anti-oxidant supplement with zinc, selenium and vitamin C.

 Keep ‘em Cool

-The American Society of Reproductive Medicine studied the effects of smoking on men and the results are clear.
+The American Society of Reproductive Medcine studied the effects of smoking on men and the results are clear.
 Men who smoke will have a lower sex drive, poor sperm quality, poor male fertility and are less likely to participate in sex.
 Dr. Panayiotis Zavos, professor of reproductive physiology and andrology, University of Kentucky, Lexington.
-"The cheapest and most efficient way of improving male fertility is to quit smoking.
-And if couples stop smoking immediately, that would probably be the first gesture they could take to increase male fertility and towards treatment for infertility."
+“The cheapest and most efficient way of improving infertility difficulties is to quit smoking.
+And if couples stop smoking immediately, that would probably be the first gesture they could take to increase male fertility and towards treatment for infertility.”

 Stop the Steroids